-If you have already given up coffee and are still experiencing adrenal fatigue, consider trying our own Hormone Balance Nutritionals Adrenal Repair Kit to aid in supporting your recovery.
+If you have already given up coffee and are still experiencing adrenal fatigue, consider trying our own Wellena Adrenal Repair Kit to aid in supporting your recovery.

 It’s well-established that coffee contributes to estrogen dominance (source), which can mean one of two things: we either have too much estrogen in relation to progesterone, or we have an imbalance in the estrogen metabolites (some are protective and some are dangerous).

 PMS, lumpy breasts, heavy periods, cellulite and even breast cancer (which is an estrogenic cancer) can be symptoms of estrogen dominance.

 Estrogen is especially problematic for people with thyroid conditions.
 High estrogen levels (also known as estrogen dominance) rise thyroid binding globulin, making less thyroid hormone available for the body.

 Estrogen dominance is also often cited as the cause of thyroid nodules and even thyroid cancer development (medical reference here).

 50% of people with gluten sensitivities also experience cross reactivity with other foods, including casein in milk products, corn, coffee, and almost all grains, because their protein structures are similar.
 Cyrex Labs provides a test for gluten cross-reactive foods (Array 4).

 Many people report having a similar reaction to coffee as they do to gluten.

 Impacts the Conversion of T4 to T3 Hormones

 Coffee impacts the absorption of levothyroxine (the synthetic thyroid hormone); this is why thyroid patients need to take their hormone replacement pill at least an hour before drinking coffee.